pmichaillat/unemployment/syllabus.md

 At home, you will have to watch the following lecture videos:

-+ Before Thursday 9 January: videos in [Introduction](https://pascalmichaillat.org/v/#introduction)
++ Before Tuesday 30 September: videos in [Introduction](https://pascalmichaillat.org/v/#introduction)
-+ Before Thursday 16 January: videos in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)
++ Before Thursday 2 October: videos in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)
-+ Before Thursday 23 January: videos in [Matching model of the labor market](https://pascalmichaillat.org/v/#matching-model-of-the-labor-market)
++ Before Thursday 9 October:  videos in [Matching model of the labor market](https://pascalmichaillat.org/v/#matching-model-of-the-labor-market)
-+ Before Thursday 30 January: videos in [Wage functions](https://pascalmichaillat.org/v/#wage-functions)
++ Before Thursday 16 October: videos in [Wage functions](https://pascalmichaillat.org/v/#wage-functions)
-+ Before Thursday 6 February: videos in [Unemployment fluctuations](https://pascalmichaillat.org/v/#unemployment-fluctuations)
++ Before Thursday 23 October: videos in [Unemployment fluctuations](https://pascalmichaillat.org/v/#unemployment-fluctuations)
-+ Before Thursday 13 February: videos in [Frictional and rationing unemployment](https://pascalmichaillat.org/v/#frictional-and-rationing-unemployment)
++ Before Thursday 30 October: videos in [Frictional and rationing unemployment](https://pascalmichaillat.org/v/#frictional-and-rationing-unemployment)
-+ Before Thursday 20 February: videos in [Efficient unemployment and unemployment gap](https://pascalmichaillat.org/v/#efficient-unemployment-and-unemployment-gap)
++ Before Thursday 6 November: videos in [Efficient unemployment and unemployment gap](https://pascalmichaillat.org/v/#efficient-unemployment-and-unemployment-gap)
-+ Before Thursday 27 February: videos in [Labor-demand policies](https://pascalmichaillat.org/v/#labor-demand-policies)
++ Before Thursday 13 November: videos in [Labor-demand policies](https://pascalmichaillat.org/v/#labor-demand-policies)
-+ Before Thursday 6 March: videos in [Unemployment insurance](https://pascalmichaillat.org/v/#unemployment-insurance)
++ Before Thursday 20 November: videos in [Unemployment insurance](https://pascalmichaillat.org/v/#unemployment-insurance)

 #### Schedule of readings

 At home, you will also have to go over the following readings:

-+ Before Tuesday 14 January: main readings in [Introduction](https://pascalmichaillat.org/v/#introduction)
++ Before Tuesday 30 September: main readings in [Introduction](https://pascalmichaillat.org/v/#introduction)
-+ Before Tuesday 21 January: main readings in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)
++ Before Tuesday 7 October: main readings in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)
-+ Before Tuesday 28 January: main readings in [Matching model of the labor market](https://pascalmichaillat.org/v/#matching-model-of-the-labor-market)
++ Before Tuesday 14 October: main readings in [Matching model of the labor market](https://pascalmichaillat.org/v/#matching-model-of-the-labor-market)
-+ Before Tuesday 4 February: main readings in [Wage functions](https://pascalmichaillat.org/v/#wage-functions)
++ Before Tuesday 21 October: main readings in [Wage functions](https://pascalmichaillat.org/v/#wage-functions)
-+ Before Tuesday 11 February: main readings in [Unemployment fluctuations](https://pascalmichaillat.org/v/#unemployment-fluctuations)
++ Before Tuesday 28 October: main readings in [Unemployment fluctuations](https://pascalmichaillat.org/v/#unemployment-fluctuations)
-+ Before Tuesday 18 February: main readings in [Frictional and rationing unemployment](https://pascalmichaillat.org/v/#frictional-and-rationing-unemployment)
++ Before Tuesday 4 November: main readings in [Frictional and rationing unemployment](https://pascalmichaillat.org/v/#frictional-and-rationing-unemployment)
-+ Before Tuesday 25 February: main readings in [Efficient unemployment and unemployment gap](https://pascalmichaillat.org/v/#efficient-unemployment-and-unemployment-gap)
++ Before Tuesday 11 November: main readings in [Efficient unemployment and unemployment gap](https://pascalmichaillat.org/v/#efficient-unemployment-and-unemployment-gap)
-+ Before Tuesday 4 March: main readings in [Labor-demand policies](https://pascalmichaillat.org/v/#labor-demand-policies)
++ Before Tuesday 18 November: main readings in [Labor-demand policies](https://pascalmichaillat.org/v/#labor-demand-policies)
-+ Before Tuesday 11 March: main readings in [Unemployment insurance](https://pascalmichaillat.org/v/#unemployment-insurance)
++ Before Tuesday 25 November: main readings in [Unemployment insurance](https://pascalmichaillat.org/v/#unemployment-insurance)

 The main readings cover important material on which the lectures are based.
 You should read them from beginning to end, attempt to reproduce the key steps of the derivations, and remember the key results.
 Additional readings are also be provided in each section.
 These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
-If you plan to do a PhD in economics, you are encouraged to go over the additional readings as well.

----

-#### Schedule of sections

-Sections will be devoted to solving multiple-choice quizzes based on lecture material.
-The quizzes will put the material from lecture into practice.
-Sections will cover the following material:

-+ Wednesday 8 January & Friday 10 January : no section
-+ Wednesday 15 January & Friday 17 January: introduction to research tools (GitHub, LaTeX, MATLAB, R, Python)
-+ Wednesday 22 January & Friday 24 January: quizzes on [Labor market](https://pascalmichaillat.org/v5.pdf) and [Matching function](https://pascalmichaillat.org/v6.pdf)
-+ Wednesday 29 January & Friday 31 January: quizzes on [Matching model of the labor market](https://pascalmichaillat.org/v7.pdf)
-+ Wednesday 5 February & Friday 7 February: quizzes on [Wage functions](https://pascalmichaillat.org/v8.pdf)
-+ Wednesday 12 February & Friday 14 February: quizzes on [Unemployment fluctuations](https://pascalmichaillat.org/v9.pdf)
-+ Wednesday 19 February & Friday 21 February: quizzes on [Frictional and rationing unemployment](https://pascalmichaillat.org/v10.pdf)
-+ Wednesday 26 February & Friday 28 February: quizzes on [Efficient unemployment and unemployment gap](https://pascalmichaillat.org/v11.pdf)
-+ Wednesday 5 March & Friday 7 March: quizzes on [Labor-demand policies](https://pascalmichaillat.org/v12.pdf)
-+ Wednesday 12 March & Friday 14 March: quizzes on [Unemployment insurance](https://pascalmichaillat.org/v13.pdf)

-The section quizzes are designed to help review and assimilate the content from lecture.
-This content provides the building blocks that you will use in your research project.
-As such, mastering the lecture content is key, and the section quizzes are here to help you do that.

 ---